learn-co-curriculum/python-p3-v2-cli-orm/README.md

 ```

 We will implement the functions related to the `Department` class in this
 lesson.
-You will implement the functions related to the `Employee` class in the
+You will then implement the functions related to the `Employee` class in
-lab.
+the lab.

 ### `list_departments()`

-Let's start by implementing the`list_departments()` function in
+Let's start with the `list_departments()` function in `lib/helpers.py`.
+The
-`lib/helpers.py`.
-The function should get all departments stored in the
+function should get all departments stored in the database, then print each
-database, then print each department on a new line.
-Replace the `pass` statement
+department on a new line.
+Replace the `pass` statement with the code shown
-with the code shown below:
+below:

 ```py
 def list_departments():